 Overall, it’s a good starting chew toy for young pups.

 Nylabone toys are known for being mega-tough.
 They are not for the faint-hearted or tender-gummed, let’s say.
 Nylabone make rock hard chew toys for super aggressive chewers, setting it apart from our first three choices.

 If you have a dog with a destructive chewing habit and seemingly jaws of steel, then this might be the pick for you!
 Your dog would have to be the strongest dog in the world to destroy this toy.

 The textured ring by Nylabone has a few added benefits.
 First is the flavour.
 They call it a “flavour blend” meaning to say that it has a general meaty flavour that your dog will enjoy.

-The texture helps clean teeth.
-The ring shape makes it easier for your dog to hold as they dig in.
+The texture helps clean teeth with the ring shape making it easier for your dog to hold as they dig in.

-The product measures 14 x 14cm which is a good size for medium and large dogs alike.
+The product measures 14 cm x 14 cm which is a good size for medium and large dogs alike.

 Reviewers attest to how durable this toy is for extreme chewers.
 That said, it is imperative you don’t give this to a puppy or soft chewer.
 They may hurt themselves!

 Squeak toys are delightful for dogs, albeit quite irritating to us.
 But the perfect squeaky toy can make you happy too when your dog is obviously having so much fun.